How to Make a FLOWER CROWN

 After living on Oahu for 15+ years, I made my own flower crown for the first time.

-It was a Monday afternoon and I got a call from my friend Carla.
+It was a Monday afternoon and I got a call from one of my friends.
 Through Instagram, she had found a local family that taught you how to make flower crowns on the North Shore via Air BnB Experiences.

-By chance, I had just gotten off the phone with a friend looking to shoot content for his local clothing brand (CLICK HERE).
-We paired up and that’s how all the amazing photos in this post were made (thanks Brian!).
+By chance, I had just gotten off the phone with a friend looking to shoot content for his local clothing brand.
+We paired up and that's how all the amazing photos in this post were made (thanks Brian!).

 Important Info